 Any RN to BSN student currently employed in a leadership position, or with experience in nursing leadership and/or management, or interested in future nursing leader roles and earning a graduate degree has the option of enrolling in the BSN to MSN Leadership Option.
-This option allows undergraduate students to enroll in three (3) specific three-credit graduate level courses for undergraduate tuition and credit, while still pursing the undergraduate degree.
-The three-credit graduate course substitution and course offering options are as follows:
+This option allows undergraduate students to enroll in three (3) graduate level courses for undergraduate tuition and credit, while still pursuing the undergraduate degree.
+The graduate courses are similar to the required undergraduate courses, with more advanced content.
+Qualified students have access to basic course content remedial modules as a refresher or reference as needed.

-UNDERGRADUATE GRADUATE COURSE GRADUATE COURSE COURSE PERIODICITY NUR 447 Leadership and Management NUR 737 Leadership in Health Systems Spring 2020, 2022, etc. NUR 446 Research and Evidence-Based Practice NUR 734 Evaluation and Evidence-Based Practices Fall 2019, 2021, etc. NUR 453 Information in Health Systems NUR 760 Informatics in Spring 2019, 2021, Management and Healthcare Technology Health Systems etc.
+UNDERGRADUATE COURSE GRADUATE COURSE GRADUATE COURSE PERIODICITY NUR 447 Leadership and Management NUR 737 Leadership in Health Systems Spring 2022, 2024, etc. NUR 446 Research and Evidence-Based Practice NUR 734 Evaluation and Evidence-Based Practices in Health Systems Fall 2021, 2023, etc. NUR 453 Information Management and Healthcare Technology NUR 760 Informatics in Health Systems Spring 2021, 2023, etc.